JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 As before, the usual arithmetic operators (`+`, `-`, `*`, `/`, `^`, `==`)
 have been extended to work with [`TaylorN`](@ref) objects, including the appropriate promotions to deal with numbers.
-(Some of the arithmetic operations have been extended for
-[`HomogeneousPolynomial`](@ref), whenever the result is a [`HomogeneousPolynomial`](@ref); division, for instance, is not extended.)
+Note that some of the arithmetic operations have been extended for [`HomogeneousPolynomial`](@ref), whenever the result is a [`HomogeneousPolynomial`](@ref); division, for instance, is not extended.
+The same convention used for `Taylor1` objects is used when combining `TaylorN` polynomials of different order.

-Also, the elementary functions have been implemented, again by computing their coefficients recursively:
+The elementary functions have also been implemented, again by computing their coefficients recursively:

 ```@repl userguide